mozaik-association/mozaik/docs/Contacts Module.md

 !!! info inline end "information"

-    Sub points are the reasons why a contact can go through this status
+    Sub points are the reasons why a contact can go through this status.

 - No statut
 - Candidat member